This is part one in a two-part series entitled: Field Notes of Pain

 In the midst of the pain and suffering that comes from knowing you are going to lose two of your children to an incurable disease, which most people would consider their worst nightmare, we see Stefanie’s strength.
 And she will be the first to say that it comes from her faith and trust in Christ.

-On November 13 2017, Stefanie’s son, Jayden went to be with his Savior.
-He was a bright and gentle spirit who is dearly missed.
+On November 13 2017, Stefanie’s son, Jayden went to be with his Savior, just eight months later, their daughter, Brooklyn (9) did too.